Find out how exercise can do more than just change your body

 Exercise can reduce stress

-When we asked TSR users how exercise benefits their mental health, jsmith6131 had this to say:
+When we asked TSR users how exercise benefits their mental health, user jsmith6131 said:

 "Exercise is a good way of relieving stress.
 Going for a cycle means you can have a nice think about something, but you can't spend too much energy on the thinking bit.
 It helps get whatever it is out of my system without upsetting me too much."